dell/ansible-powerstore/docs/modules/quota.rst

   state (True, str, None)
     Define whether the Quota should exist or not.

-    Value \ :literal:`present`\   indicates that the Quota should exist on the system.
+    Value ``present``  indicates that the Quota should exist on the system.

-    Value \ :literal:`absent`\   indicates that the Quota should not exist on the system.
+    Value ``absent``  indicates that the Quota should not exist on the system.

   array_ip (True, str, None)